 ISTM 6203 - 3 Credit Hours

-The technologies and applications of telecommunications systems in teh commercial and public sectors with emphasis on wireless, mobile, and Internet communication protocols. systems technology and configurations to support business application requirements are evaluated.
+The technologies and applications of telecommunications systems in the commercial and public sectors with emphasis on wireless, mobile, and Internet communication protocols. systems technology and configurations to support business application requirements are evaluated.
 Functional characteristics of network technologies.
 Prerequisite: M.S.I.S.T candidacy or departmental approval.

 ISTM 6223 - 3 Credits